Christine McVie, Fleetwood Mac singer-songwriter, dies at 79

-NEW YORK (AP) — Christine McVie, the British-born Fleetwood Mac vocalist, songwriter and keyboard player whose cool, soulful contralto helped define such classics as “You Make Loving Fun,” “Everywhere” and “Don’t Stop,” has died at age 79.
+NEW YORK (AP) — Christine McVie, the British-born Fleetwood Mac vocalist, songwriter and keyboard player whose cool, soulful contralto helped define such classics as “You Make Loving Fun,” “Everywhere” and “Don’t Stop,” died Wednesday at age 79.

-Her death was announced Wednesday on the band’s social media accounts.
-No cause of death or other details were immediately provided.
+Her death was announced on the band’s social media accounts.
+No cause of death or other details were immediately provided, but a family statement said she “passed away peacefully at hospital this morning” with family around her after a “short illness.”

 “She was truly one-of-a-kind, special and talented beyond measure,” the band’s statement reads in part.